rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 between the supersystem density matrices were made at the HF/STO-3G level of theory.

-:cite:t:`Gadre2006a` provided additional details about the :ref:`CG-MTA 06`
-fragmentation procedure and provided some additional studies of organic molecules using HF and B3LYP with the 6-31G(d) and 6-31G(d, p) basis sets.
+:cite:t:`Gadre2006a` provided additional details about the :ref:`mta06 fragmentation` procedure and provided some additional studies of organic molecules using HF and B3LYP with the 6-31G(d) and 6-31G(d, p) basis sets.
 Absolute energies, gradients, optimized geometries, and mean electorstatic potential surfaces were compared to the supersystem results.